What is POP / POP3 (Post Office Protocol 3)?

 If you access your account from multiple locations using this protocol, you will not be able to see the emails you have previously received.
 The messages you download are stored on only one device.

-The SMTP protocol is used when the user sends a new e-mail.
-Also, the connection between e-mail servers is controlled by SMTP.
-When a user wants to read the newly received e-mail, they will be able to read the e-mail via POP or IMAP.
-Consequently, it is an email receiving protocol.
+The SMTP protocol is used when the user sends a new email.
+Also, the connection between email servers is controlled by SMTP.
+When a user wants to read the newly received Email, they will be able to read the Email via POP or IMAP.
+Consequently, it is an email-receiving protocol.

-How the Post Office Protocol Works?
+How Does the POP3 Post Office Protocol Work?

 As a result, the SMTP is used to send mail, and the POP is used to receive mail.